maksimr/performance/README.md

 ![](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/images/cssom-tree.png)

 ## Render-tree
-- The DOM and CSSOM trees are combined to form the render tree.
+- 🍆The DOM and CSSOM trees are combined to form the render tree.
-- Render tree contains only the nodes required to render the page.
+- 🍆Render tree contains only the nodes required to render the page.
-- Layout computes the exact position and size of each object.
+- 🍆Layout computes the exact position and size of each object.
-- The last step is paint, which takes in the final render tree and renders the pixels to the screen.
+- 🍏The last step is paint, which takes in the final render tree and renders the pixels to the screen.

 ![](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/images/render-tree-construction.png)